 In his personal life, the actor has pledged to divest from fossil fuels and has attended climate rallies including the People’s Climate March.
 He has also spoken at the United Nations as a UN messenger of peace.
 And he set up a foundation in 1998 “dedicated to the protection and wellbeing of Earth’s inhabitants.”
 That foundation was fully merged into the new Earth Alliance organization in 2019 after more than 20 years funding “nearly 200 projects from 132 different organizations across climate science, marine and land conservation, critical species preservation and indigenous rights.”

 Demonstrating the impact of celebrities, DiCaprio’s Oscars acceptance speech led to a spike in internet searches for climate change the next day.
 DiCaprio said, “Climate change is real, it is happening right now.
 It is the most urgent threat facing our entire species and we need to work collectively together and stop procrastinating.”
+For some inspiration, we’ve included a clip of Leo speaking at the UN on climate change.

 Noting the power of song to communicate, the musician Pharrell Williams partnered with Climate Reality for 24 Hours of Reality and Live Earth: The World Is Watching ahead of the UN climate negotiations in Paris.